vefunder/protocol-research-review/articles/Tron USDD/Tron-USDD.md

 ## Custody Risk

-All USDD reserve wallets, including the [TRX “Burning” contract](https://tronscan.org/#/contract/TNMcQVGPzqH9ZfMCSY4PNrukevtDgp24dK/code), are under the control of a 5-of-7 multi-sig wallet.
-The signers are the seven TDR members, all institutional crypto companies.
+All USDD reserve wallets, including the [TRX “Burning” contract](https://tronscan.org/#/contract/TNMcQVGPzqH9ZfMCSY4PNrukevtDgp24dK/code), are TDR member controlled by a 5-of-7 multi-sig wallet.
 The TRON DAO Reserve consists of the following [members](https://tdr.org/#/):

 * [Amber Group](https://www.ambergroup.io/) - a crypto finance service provider that facilitates liquidity provision, trading, and asset management services.
 * [Poloniex](https://poloniex.com/) - a centralized cryptocurrency exchange based in the United States.
 Justin Sun, the founder of the Tron network, is invested in [Poloniex](https://www.coindesk.com/markets/2019/11/12/despite-denials-tron-founder-confirms-investment-in-poloniex-crypto-exchange/).